 10. Password problems on macOS High Sierra

-Though advertised as the most secure Apple’s macOS ever, High Sierra appeared in the middle of a security scandal just days after its release.
-A technology expert Patrick Wardle has proved that it is possible to retrieve the Keychain’s passwords - without even providing a master password.
-The vulnerability can be accessed by an unsigned app and concerns not just High Sierra, but previous macOS releases as well.
+Advertised as the "most secure Apple’s macOS", High Sierra looks a total opposite, just months after its release.
+Three 3 major password scandals have already broken out and how many bugs are there to come?
+In September 2017 a technology expert, Patrick Wardle has proved that it is possible to retrieve the Keychain’s passwords without first providing your master password.
+This vulnerability can be accessed by an unsigned app and concerns not only High Sierra but previous macOS releases as well.

 Apparently, this is not the only password issue with High Sierra.
 There has been detected a problem where macOS High Sierra would show you your original password instead of a password hint.
 To solve it, Apple recommends installing a Supplemental Update to macOS High Sierra.
 Meanwhile, you can protect your important data with a trusted encryption solution.
 Hider 2 app is a nice one and is quite flexible for most users' needs.